 The Bow River is an integral part of the Bowness Community and the residents value its natural beauty.
 The river valley is a place for Bownesians to connect with nature.

-So just how much vegetation will be bulldozed to make way for the dyke?
+So just how much vegetation will be bulldozed to make way for the berm?
 BRFM conducted a tree census to answer that question.
 We counted, measured and mapped more than 5700 trees and shrubs(1) that stand in the way of the proposed berm alignment.

-The proposed berm requires removal of the trees and vegetation that naturally provides some flood protection and the City will not allow replacement of lost trees on or near the berm because the roots may jeopardize the integrity of the structure.
+The proposed berm requires removal of the trees and vegetation that naturally provides some flood protection and the city will not allow replacement of lost trees on or near the berm because the roots may jeopardize the integrity of the structure.

-Even the City of Calgary Parks & Recreation has posted interpretive signs in Bowmont Park (across the river from the proposed project) that speak to the importance of our urban forests.
+Even the city of Calgary Parks & Recreation has posted interpretive signs in Bowmont Park (across the river from the proposed project) that speak to the importance of our urban forests.
 One of these signs states:

 What are some of the other benefits of maintaining a healthy urban forest?

 - Trees help to slow the flow of the river during high water events, thereby reducing flood (a threat for people and buildings).
 During the 2013 flood, riverside residents witnessed first hand this benefit.